+Government co- contribution If you are eligible, you may receive from the Government: a co contribution (up to a maximum of \$500) if you are a low to middle-income earner and make a personal (after-tax) contribution to your super.
+If you claim a tax deduction for your personal contribution, you may not be eligible for a government co- contribution.
 If you have more than one super fund and you want your co-contribution paid to a particular one, you will need to nominate your preferred fund.

-Contribution type Detail If you are now retired and no longer have an eligible super account that will accept the co-contributior you can request a direct payment from the ATO.
-Low-income super From 1 July 2017, if you are eligible, with an adjusted taxable income of up to \$37,000 you will receive tax offset (LISTO) LISTO payment.
+If you are now retired and no longer have an eligible super account that will accept the co-contribution, you can request a direct payment from the ATO.
+Low-income super tax offset (LISTO) From 1 July 2017, if you are eligible, with an adjusted taxable income of up to \$37,000 you will receive a LISTO payment.
 The LISTO payment will be equal to 15% of the total concessional (pre-tax) SG and personal contributions for an income per year, capped at \$500.
 If you have reached your preservation age and are retired, you can apply to the ATO to have the LISTO paid to you directly.
 Temporary residents will not qualify for the LISTO.
-For more information about the LISTO rates and thresholds., please refer to the Super caps, rates and thresholds factsheet, which is available on the Secure Online Portal,
+For more information about the LISTO rates and thresholds., please refer to the Super caps, rates and thresholds factsheet , which is available on the Secure Online Portal.